guotong1988/guotong1988.github.io/research/_posts/2024-02-01-auto-re-label.md

 In previous work \cite{ref2}, we illustrate our idea in these steps:

 1. It is a classification task.
-We have a human labeled dataset-v1.

-2. We train a deep model upon dataset-v1 and get model-v1.
+We have a human labeled dataset-v0.
+We train a deep model upon dataset-v0 and get model-v0.

-3. Using model-v1 to predict the classification labels for dataset-v1.

-4. If the predicted labels of dataset-v1 do not equal to the human labels of dataset-v1, we think they are the noisy data.
+2. Using model-v0 to predict the classification labels for dataset-v0.
+If the predicted labels of dataset-v0 do not equal to the human labels of dataset-v0, we think they are the noisy data.

-5. We label the noisy data again by human, while given the labels of model and last label by human as reference.
-Then we get dataset-v2 and model-v2.
+3. We label the noisy data again by human, while given the labels of model and last label by human as reference.
+Then we get dataset-v1 and model-v1.

-6. We loop these re-label noisy data steps and get the final dataset and final model.
+4. We loop these re-labeling noisy data steps and get the final dataset and final model.

 ### 3. Auto Re-label